Mary James

 One of these factors is hormones.
 Certain hormones can facilitate weight loss, while others can hinder it.
 Below, discover some of the various hormones that impact weight loss and ways to manage them effectively.

-One hormone that can make for easier weight loss is adiponectin, a hormone that basically instructs your body to burn up fat and use it as fuel.
-Adequate amounts of this hormone in the body have been shown to make weight loss easier, while not enough of this hormone can make weight loss much more difficult.
+Adiponectin is a hormone that can facilitate weight loss by instructing the body to burn fat and use it as fuel.
+Having adequate amounts of this hormone in your body has been shown to make weight loss easier.

 The balance of nutrition and fitness advice on Women's Lean Body Formula is just what I needed.
 It's not about dieting or pushing to extremes; it's about sustainable health and loving your body.